4 Product Marketing and Campaign Management Partnership Strategies

 - Storytelling (60%)

-Campaign managers are nearly always square in the marketing department, although at smaller companies, campaign managers may take on more of the demand generation or even marketing ops role.
+Campaign managers are nearly always square in the marketing department.
+At smaller companies, campaign managers may take on more of the demand generation or even the marketing ops role.

-With larger companies, campaign managers can even be a centralized function, tasked with running multiple campaigns for multiple products, simultaneously.
+At larger companies, campaign managers tend to be a centralized function, tasked with running multiple campaigns for multiple products simultaneously.

-Simply put, these two functions are the linchpin helping the company create and deliver audience-focused messaging.
-Think of it as a kind of marketing equivalent of Cyrano de Bergerac, with product marketing providing the insights and overall message for campaign managers to then create a specific campaign conveying that message to their audience.
+Simply put, these two functions enable the company to create and deliver targeted audience-focused messaging.
+Think of it as a kind of marketing equivalent of Cyrano de Bergerac.
+Product marketing provides the insights and overall message for campaign managers to create a specific campaign that conveys this message to their target audience.

-To ensure that your audience is receiving consistent, focused messaging, it’s important for these functions to be aligned.
-Depending on where they sit in the organization, they may need a nudge to ensure your buyers and customers have a seamless experience.
+To ensure that your target market receives consistent, focused messaging, it’s essential for these functions to be aligned.
+They may need a nudge to ensure your buyers and customers have a seamless experience.

 Here are four areas where marketing leaders can help create that alignment: